Aussie Animal Adventurers

 Our Aussie Animal Adventurers get a chance to meet our Aussie icons up close and learn more about the unique animals who call this continent home.

-Play in nature, hear the animal yarns and act out your own stories as you meet Aussie animals up close and learn about the world around you.
+Play in nature, explore using your senses and hear animal stories as you meet Australian animals close up and learn about the world around you.

-Explore the sanctuary in small groups, experiencing close up animal encounters and enjoy feature shows and keeper talks.
-Children will play in nature, learn how to care for the world around them, discover and act out animal stories and learn about Aboriginal culture.
+Explore Healesville Sanctuary in small groups, experiencing close up animal encounters and enjoy feature shows and keeper talks.

 Children will learn: